dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune-step-3.md

 - [Grant additional Intune permissions](#grant-intune-permissions)

 ## Add users to Intune
-You can manually added users to your Intune subscription via the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), they are not automatically assigned an Intune license.
+You can manually add users to your Intune subscription via the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), they are not automatically assigned an Intune license.
 Instead, at a later time, an Intune tenant administrator must edit the user account to assign a license to the user from the Office 365 portal.
 For guidance, see [Add users individually or in bulk to the Office 365 portal](https://support.office.com/article/Add-users-individually-or-in-bulk-to-Office-365-Admin-Help-1970f7d6-03b5-442f-b385-5880b9c256ec).

 ## Sync Active Directory and add users to Intune
-You can configure directory synchronization to import user accounts from your on-premises Active Directory to Microsoft Azure Active Directory (Azure AD).
+You can configure directory synchronization to import user accounts from your on-premises Active Directory to Microsoft Azure Active Directory (Azure AD) which includes Intune users.
 Having your on-premises Active Directory service connected with all of your Azure Active Directory-based services makes managing user identity much simpler.
 You can also configure single sign-on features to make the authentication experience for your users familiar and easy.

-Making things even easier, when you use multiple services with the same [Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect/), the user accounts that you have previously synchronized are available to all cloud-based services that share the same Azure AD tenant subscription.
+By linking the same [Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect/) with multiple services, the user accounts that you have previously synchronized are available to all cloud-based services.

-## Synchronize on-premises users with Azure AD
+### How to sync on-premises users with Azure AD
 The only tool that you need to synchronize your user accounts with Azure AD is the [Azure AD Connect wizard](https://www.microsoft.com/download/details.aspx?id=47594).
 The Azure AD Connect wizard provides a simplified and guided experience for connecting your on-premises identity infrastructure to the cloud.
 Choose your topology and needs (single or multiple directories, password sync or federation), and the wizard will deploy and configure all components required to get your connection up and running.
 Including: sync services, Active Directory Federation Services (AD FS), and the Azure AD PowerShell module.

 > [!TIP]